When you first hear the words “weight lifting,” you probably think of bodybuilders, fitness models, and guys making way too much noise in the gym.

 When you start lifting weights, you quickly realize that you need to stay focused on the lift if you want to do it correctly and avoid injury.

-As your strength and the amount of weight you lift increases, your focus must also increase to avoid injury.
-This focus in the gym—if you let it—will carry over into your non-gym activities.
+As your strength and the amount of weight you lift increase, your concentration must also increase to avoid injury.
+This focus in the gym will carry over to your non-gym activities, too.

 #6: You start to BELIEVE

 When you start lifting weights, you can’t imagine lifting any more than you do in your first session.

 Three weeks later, you have already increased the weight you use.

 By doing this over and over, you pick up a mental toughness and confidence that will aid you in all areas of life.

 You start to believe in your ability to improve and accomplish things that may not be possible NOW, but will be possible if you continue to work on them.

 #7: You tend to make better food choices

 Have you been struggling to keep your daily calorie count down?
 Nothing helps you stay in line better than working out.